BugByteBuster/master-thesis-automation-scripts/README.md

 1 IKEpolicy and 1 IPsec policy.

-the same ike and ipsec policy is used for all the vpn services it creates  east to west connections within the single devstack
+the same ike and ipsec policy is used for all the vpn services it creates n east to west connections within the single devstack